Where can you cuddle a koala in Queensland?

 6. Wildlife HQ Zoo

-If you find yourself on the Capricorn Coast
+If you find yourself around Bundaberg or along the Capricorn Coast

 Dial up the cuddle charm with a visit to Cooberrie Wildlife Sanctuary on the Capricorn Coast.
 Once you’ve cuddled a koala, why not share the love with their resident snakes, crocodiles and lizards which are also happy to be handled (if you’re game)?